Carhartt

-Carhartt, Inc. is an American apparel company founded in 1889, known for heavy-duty working clothes such as jackets, coats, overalls, coveralls, vests, shirts, jeans, dungarees, fire-resistant clothing and hunting apparel.
+Carhartt, Inc. is an American clothing company founded in 1889, known for heavy-duty work wear such as jackets, coats, overalls, coveralls, vests, shirts, jeans, dungarees, fire-resistant clothing and hunting apparel.
 Carhartt remains a family-owned company, owned by the descendants of founder Hamilton Carhartt, with its headquarters in Dearborn, Michigan.
+It is known for its slogan "True to This".

 Founding and history

 Carhartt was founded by Hamilton Carhartt in 1889 in Detroit, Michigan, to make work clothing for manual laborers.
 The company started with two sewing machines and five workers.
 Carhartt's first slogan was "Honest value for an honest dollar."
 The company's initial expansion in the 1890s focused on railroad workers' need for strong and long-lasting work clothes.
 Carhartt worked closely with local railroad workers to ensure that his work bibs met their needs.
 Within 20 years of its founding, Carhartt had expanded its facilities into eight other cities, including locations in the United Kingdom and Canada.
 Carhartt downsized due to declining sales during the Great Depression, but experienced a resurgence in World War II.

-Over the years, Carhartt clothing items evolved trademark features intended to extend durability, including the use of heavy-duty thread, reinforcing rivets at stress points, and a variety of durable, high technology materials resistant to flame, abrasion, stains, and water.
+Over the years, Carhartt clothing items evolved trademark features intended to extend durability, including the use of heavy-duty thread, reinforcing rivets at stress points, and a variety of durable, high-technology materials resistant to flame, abrasion, stains, and water.
 Today, Carhartt clothing is commonly found on construction sites, farms and ranches, among other job sites.

 Carhartt had total sales of $92 million in 1990.
 As of 1992, Carhartt sold more than two million jackets per year.
 As of 2013, Carhartt had sales of about $600 million per year.

 Products

-Carhartt is renowned for its full-cut, wind-resistant, snag-proof, heavy-duty work jackets which are popular with construction workers, miners, farmers, hunters, and outdoors people.
+Carhartt is renowned for its full-cut, wind-resistant, snag-proof, heavy-duty work jackets popular with construction workers, miners, farmers, hunters, and outdoors enthusiasts.
 Carhartt has also successfully expanded its appeal to general street wear.
-Carhartt jackets are plain and manufactured in muted colors such as mustard, khaki and navy blue.
+Carhartt jackets are plain and manufactured in muted colors such as mustard, khaki, and navy blue.
 They are usually waist-length or three-quarter length.
 Most are made from relatively stiff 12-ounce cotton canvas with triple-stitched seams.
 Carhartt also makes pants and overalls with colors and materials that match its jackets.
 Carhartt jackets are not designed for unusually tall or slender men; they are typically cut wide around the middle to accommodate hefty men.

 In 2007, the company launched the Carhartt for Women line of women's workwear for the fall season.